By the end of this guide the Payment Widget will be running in your app, mounted to a container, and emitting events you can react to.

 }

-Pass the entire response object to your frontend (e.g. as part of your page response or via your own API endpoint).
+Pass response.session to your frontend (e.g. as part of your page response or via your own API endpoint).
 The SDK takes it as a single session argument.

 On the frontend, instantiate PaymentWidget with the session from Step 3, then mount it into a container element.